 Ever wonder how your state stacks up when it comes to quality healthcare?
-The Commonwealth Fund published a report in 2019 on State Health System Performance.
+The Commonwealth Fund published a report in 2020 on State Health System Performance.
 They took into consideration the access to quality care, health outcomes, and disparities in all 50 states.
-The scores for the Oklahoma Health System is listed below:
+The scores for the Oklahoma Health System are listed below:

-- Oklahoma: Avoidable Hospital Use & Cost: 46
+- Oklahoma: Avoidable Hospital Use and Cost: 46

 - Oklahoma: Healthy Lives: 48

 Oklahoma Health Insurance Coverage